Operating System - Process Deadlock Condition

-In multiprogramming environment, A process requests resources but the resources are not available at that time because those resources are held by the other waiting process.
-So the requesting process is in a waiting state.
+In multiprogramming environment, In a multiprogramming environment, a process requests resources held by a second process.
+If Second process requests resources held by the first process.
+Both Requesting process gets in a long waiting state.
 This blocking situation is called deadlock.

 Resource types and allocation to process

-The example of resources types are: CPU cycles, files, I/O devices and Memory space.
-Suppose, if the system has two CPUs, then the resource type CPU has two instances.
-When a process requests an instance of resource type, then the available instances are allocated to the requesting process.
+Examples of resource types are: CPU cycles, files, I/O devices and Memory space.
+Suppose the system has two CPUs, then the resource type CPU has two instances.
+When a process requests an instance of the resource type, then the available instances are allocated to the requesting process.

 - Request : If the request is not granted immediately, then the process must wait until it gets that resource.